Yiwei04/CardDex-Repo/README.md

 ## Key Features:

 ### Add Physical Cards to Your Portfolio
-Easily search and add cards from supported games like Pokémon, helping you log your collection quickly and accurately.
+Easily search and add cards from supported games like Pokémon, helping you keep track of your collection quickly and accurately.

 ### Real-Time Value Tracking
-Track the market value of each card over time, updated regularly to reflect price changes from trusted sources.
+Track the market value of each card over time, updated regularly to reflect price changes from the TCG API.

 ### Total Collection Insights
 See the total value of your collection, monitor changes daily for individual cards or your entire portfolio.

 ### Future Support for More Games
-Pokémon TCG is the core focus, however, CardDex is expanding to include other popular games such as:
+Pokémon TCG is the core focus, however, CardDex is expected to include other popular games such as:

 - Magic: The Gathering
 - Yu-Gi-Oh!